-- Honors Excellent 5 grade points

-- Honors Good 4 grade points

-Honors Average 3 grade points

-- Honors Poor 0 grade points

-- Honors Failure 0 grade points
+A - Excellent 4 grade points HA - Honors Excellent 5 grade points B - Good 3 grade points HB - Honors Good 4 grade points C - Average 2 grade points HC - Honors Average 3 grade points D - Poor 1 grade points HD - Honors Poor 0 grade points F - Failure 0 grade points HF - Honors Failure 0 grade points Cu Dansina م مداسي المصميات of a four week summer session.
+The "W" is a student initiated withdrawal.

-est out" of the class -
+Cr - Passing - a mark used when students "test out" of the class

-Withdrawal without assessment of performance-issued between the last date to

-officially enroll, and a date not later than the 10th week of the semester or 5th week

-eek summer sessions.
-N No later than the third week
+W - Wthdrawal Withdrawal without assessment of performance-issued between the last date to officially enroll, and a date not later than the 10th week of the semester or 5th week of a term.
+Not available for two week summer sessions.
+No later than the third week

-ne "W" is a student ini tiated withdrawal.

-er than the 10th week o